bourumir-wyngs/rs-opw-kinematics/README.md

 development dependencies in `Cargo.toml`.

 ### rrt
-This project supports integration of the Rapidly-Exploring Random Tree (RRT) library, specifically [rrt](https://github.com/openrr/rrt), available under the Apache 2.0 license by [Takashi Ogura](https://github.com/otl) and Mitsuharu Kojima, or a similar RRT library:
+The Rapidly-Exploring Random Tree (RRT) library, [rrt](https://github.com/openrr/rrt), is available under the Apache 2.0 license by [Takashi Ogura](https://github.com/otl) and Mitsuharu Kojima.
+It can be used the following way:

 ```Rust
 use rrt::dual_rrt_connect;